-After a lot of planning I decided to visit Kerala, Hampi and Jaipur.
+After a lot of planning, I decided to visit Kerala, Hampi, and Jaipur.
 These three places helped to make my trip to India so incredible and fulfilling.
-Each place has something unique and wonderful to offer it’s visitors, from unique cultures to beautiful landscapes and buildings.
+Each place has something unique and wonderful to offer its visitors, from unique cultures to beautiful landscapes and buildings.

 Kerala is in the southern part of the country and is a land of both beaches and mountains.
 For my visit, I witnessed both the extremes – the beaches in Varkala and the mountains in Munnar.
 A stay of 3 days in both the places is sufficient and I’m sure you would love it.
-Before flying out from Kerala, I also stayed in Kochi for sometime where I went for the Alleppey Backwaters.
+Before flying out from Kerala, I also stayed in Kochi for some time where I went for the Alleppey Backwaters.
 Frankly, I have no words to describe the beauty of it.
 It was one breathtaking experience that I am sure I will always remember.
-In Munnar I stayed at the Mahindra Resort.
+In Munnar, I stayed at the Mahindra Resort.
 In Varkala, I stayed at the Beach Water Resort and in Kochi.

 Hampi is a town that is also located in the southern part of India and is a World Heritage site.
 It’s a very small town, full of wanderers.
 If you ask me what I loved most about that place, it has to be the sunsets.
 The entire city gets engulfed in shades of orange, yellow and gold which is beautiful.
 I did not plan where to stay in Hampi, but after I got there, I looked for a place and it was pretty easy.
 I found a homestay which was extremely comfortable.

 Also known as the ‘pink city’ of India, Jaipur is a beautiful place for travellers.
 Culturally and historically scenic, a trip to India without visiting this place would be a disappointment.
-Places like Amer Fort, Hawa Mahal and the city palace are some beautiful must-see places.
+Places like Amer Fort, Hawa Mahal, and the city palace are some beautiful must-see places.
 The city is full of beautiful accessories and bangles that the ladies adorn with pride.
 I stayed at a hostel in Jaipur and absolutely loved the place I was staying in.
-Don’t forget to try the speciality “daal baati churma.”
+Don’t forget to try the specialty “daal baati churma.”

 If you are a solo female traveller who wishes to explore the world, India should be your next go-to.
 It’s astounding and you will agree once you visit!

-By We Are Travel Girls Contributor Hemant Dudeja
+We Are Travel Girls Contributor Hemant Dudeja